My name is Emily Best, and you’re not supposed to vote for me.

 Decent health care that we can afford

-The family farmers I work with every day pay way too much for health care that’s not good enough.
+The family farmers I work with every day, and the neighbors I talk to when I’m knocking doors, pay way too much for health care that’s not good enough.
 So does my family.
 As your senator, I’ll put people over politics to support health care reforms that actually work.

 Get politics out of health care.
 Health care is broken because politicians like it that way — expensive insurance and bad care helps them raise campaign cash.
 I’ll work to improve health care in Harrisburg with an open mind — not by supporting any party line, but by making sure every law we pass actually helps Central PA get better care for less money.
 Our legislators get “Cadillac” health plans yet many of us struggle to access basic care.
 I will fight to bring accessible, affordable care to all, so that we don't have to wait to go to the ER, so that we can afford to get the preventive tests, and so that we can take our kids to the doctor when they need it.